mcibique/vue-testing-examples/README.md

 ### Dos

-* You can reuse logic from real implementation in your stub by inheriting the stub from a real one.
+* You can reuse any logic from real implementation in your stub by inheriting the stub from a real one.
 In this example, you can see the stub not completely overriding existing code, but rather mocking API call based on the username and password.
 The advantage is that logic inside real implementation is now running too, which might be important for you.
-Also, mocking axios is better than returning resolved promises because you might have registered an error interceptor (or any other request interceptor) which you would like to see running too.
+Also, mocking axios is better than returning resolved promises because you might have registered an error interceptor (or any other interceptor) which you would like to see running too.

 ```js
 import axios from 'axios';